 The UT Campus Computer Store offers special educational prices on new hardware (Compaq, Gateway, and Apple computers and accessories) and specialty software.
-Visit its website (http://campuscomputer.com/campuscomputer) or call (512) 475-6550.
-The Campus Computer Store is located in the Flawn Academic Center and open Mon-Fri from 8AM to 6PM.
+Visit its website (http://campuscomputer.com/campuscomputer/) or call (512) 475-6550.
+The Campus Computer Store is located in the Flawn Academic Center.